 Secondly, if anyone remembers Christopher M. Lee from the Birkenhead Institute, I would be pleased to hear from you.
 Christopher sadly died in 2002, following a battle with cancer.
 Christopher was related to me, as his mother, (Mabel Lee), and my mother, (Olive Elma Price), were cousins.
-His father, Francis Norman Lee, was well-known locally as the proprietor of the bespoke Tailors "Hope and Lee" in Birkenhead.
+His father, Francis Norman Lee, was well-known locally as the proprietor of the bespoke Tailors "Hope and Lee" at 88, Grange Road, in Birkenhead.
+(See picture below).
 The site of the shop for "Hope and Lee" used to be immediately to the left of where Beattie's Department Store is now.
 As a child, I often visited the store, which had at least two floors accessed by steep steps.
 The shop was an up-market gentleman's outfitters, and clients were made to feel very welcome when they came in to the shop.

-A wonderful book has also been published about Elizabeth May Lee, who was the daughter of John and Margaret Lee, who originally owned the Hope and Lee shop in Grange Road.
+A wonderful book has also been published about Elizabeth May Lee, (Pictured above), who was the daughter of John and Margaret Lee, who originally owned the Hope and Lee shop in Grange Road.
 It was run as a family business, so that Francis Norman Lee took over the running of the business later on.
 The family lived in a Victorian Villa which used to stand at the top of Woodchurch Lane in Prenton, called "Wharfedale".
 The book is pictured below, and is titled "The Diary of Elizabeth Lee".